syncfusion-content/xamarin-docs/Xamarin/SfSchedule/DayView.md

 ![Schedule customize time slot height day view](daymodule_images/dayview_height.png)

 ### Adjust the Time Interval height based on the StartTime and EndTime
-TimeIntervalHeight will be adujusting automatically based on the StartTime and EndTime value of the Schedule.
+TimeIntervalHeight will be adjusting automatically based on the StartTime and EndTime value of the Schedule.

 ## Change Working hours